Facico/Chinese-Vicuna/README.md

 finetune_others_continue.sh
 ```

-- `from_data_beginning`：This will default to training from the beginning of the data
+- `from_data_beginning`: This will default to training from the beginning of the data

 The logic of this script is mainly to keep the learning rate consistent.
 If your `max_steps` is smaller than ours, keep `max_steps `consistent with our `max_steps` during training, which is equivalent to putting your data directly behind our disconnected data; if your data set larger than us and will remain directly unchanged.